-©2013-2024 ChargePoint, Inc. All rights reserved.
+©2013-2019 ChargePoint, Inc. All rights reserved.
 This material is protected by the copyright laws of the United States and other countries.
-It may not be modified, reproduced, or distributed without the prior, express written consent of ChargePoint, Inc. ChargePoint and the ChargePoint logo are trademarks of ChargePoint, Inc., registered in the United States and other countries, and cannot be used without the prior written consent of ChargePoint.
+It may not be modified, reproduced or distributed without the prior, express written consent of ChargePoint, Inc. CHARGEPOINT is a US and European Union registered trademark and service mark of ChargePoint, Inc. and cannot be used without the prior written consent of ChargePoint.